Mudit280/stealth-build/docs/progress/mvp_progress.md

  - [ ] Document findings and limitations
  - [ ] Create usage examples
  - [ ] Note which concepts work best
+ - [ ] At the end, have a place where each script is explained in plain english

 ## Key Technical Resources